meetnisha/genre/README.md

 3. run `./run_local.sh` in root folder of the project

-4. Alternatively, to use as docker, clone repo and run docker-compose up -d --build
+Alternatively, clone repo and run

+docker-compose up -d --build

 Or